dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 #### Rasters

 In contrast to vector data, rasters are composed of a matrix of cells or pixels that represent a unit of geographic space.
-Each of these units contain values that represent conditions for the specified area. _We will cover raster data in detail in a future lesson._
+Each of these units contain values that represent conditions for the specified area. **We will cover raster data in detail in a future lesson.**

 # About the data used in this lesson

-In this lesson, we will be working with shapefiles that represent census tract boundaries within Lane County, Oregon.
+In this lesson, we will be working with shapefiles that contain polygon features representing census tract boundaries within Lane County, Oregon.
+Prior to this lesson, I had downloaded the 2020 census tract shapefile data from the [Oregon Spatial Data Library](https://spatialdata.oregonexplorer.info/geoportal/).
+The documentation for this data [is described in detail here](https://bit.ly/3GAcIxy).

 # Understanding coordinate reference systems